Funding for support

 The application process for DSA can take up to 3 months with no delays.
 If you are in immediate need of support, we can provide you with interim support while you wait for your funding to come through please contact us.

 If you have been approved for DSA support but need to contribute £200 towards the cost of a computer or laptop then you can apply to the university for financial assistance.
-Click here and go to the 'Disabled Students Allowance Contribution Support' tab for more information and to apply.
+Click here to go to the 'Disabled Students Allowance Contribution Support' form to apply for support with this cost.

 International and European Union (EU) students